 What is Bing Places for Business?

 Bing Places for Business is Microsoft's free platform for managing your business listing on Bing Search, Bing Maps, and Microsoft Copilot.
-It works like Google Business Profile for the Bing ecosystem.
+It works like.

 What is Bing Places for Business?